jkstill/oracle-baselines/README.md

 <h4>top10.sql</h4>

-This is a script fragment that is called from create-baselines.sql.
+This is a script fragment that is called from create-awr-baselines.sql.

 Its purpose is to find the top 10 AWR Snapshots in terms of maximum AAS (Average Active Sessions)

-<h4>create-baselines.sql</h4>
+<h4>create-awr-baselines.sql</h4>

 This script creates AWR baselines based on the findings from top10aas.sql.

+The baselines will be named with a prefix of <i>AWR-Top10</i>

 The retention period is set by the sqlplus variable :n_expire_days, and is currently set to 1 day

 The call to top10aas.sql could be replaced with any similar SQL fragment that finds the top N snap_id's based on PGA usage, IO, etc.

+This script will also genereate the SQL script <i>top10-awrrpt.sql</i> which can be used to generate an AWR report for each of the baselines.

+These AWR reports are instance specific, so on a RAC system the report will be generated for the specific instance where the top db activity was found.

 <h4>show-awr-baselines.sql</h4>

 Displays entries in DBA_HIST_BASELINE

+<h4>drop-awr-baseline.sql</h4>

+This script drops all baselines named with a prefix of  <i>AWR-Top10</i>

 <h4>aas-[123].sql</h4>